 Traditional car finance or purchase allows for ownership, with the freedom to modify or customise the car to your liking.
 Whether it's a new paint job, upgraded interior, or performance modifications, owning a car gives you the liberty to make it truly yours.
 This level of personalisation is not typically available with car subscriptions.

-If you have an attachment to your vehicle and plan to keep it for many years, traditional car finance or purchase may be the better option.
+If you prefer long-term car ownership and want to customise your vehicle over many years, traditional car finance or purchase may better suit your needs than a flexible subscription option.

-Car subscriptions are more suited to those who prefer to change cars regularly or don't want a long-term commitment.
+Car subscriptions are better suited to those who prefer to change cars regularly or don't want a long-term commitment.

 When you finance or purchase a car, you build equity.
 This means that once you've paid off your car loan, you own the vehicle outright, and it becomes an asset that you can sell or trade-in towards another.